Anthony15651/To-Do-App/README.md

 ![ToDo Sorting Gif](https://github.com/Anthony15651/To-Do-App/blob/main/GIFs/ToDoSorting.gif)

 <h3>Task Completion</h3>
 <p>Rather than having users delete tasks after completing them, I created a way to check them off the list.
 By doing so, the task is moved to a "Completed" section, allowing users to review completed tasks or uncheck them if needed.
 At first, I was reloading the page each time a task was checked to update the lists, but this approach felt choppy and would cause the page to jump around.
-To overcome this, I used JQuery and AJAX to update the DOM each time a task is marked complete/uncomplete, resulting in a smooth transition as tasks move between lists. </p>
+To overcome this, I used jQuery and AJAX to update the DOM each time a task is marked complete/uncomplete, resulting in a smooth transition as tasks move between lists. </p>

         <!-- Table (ToDo Task List) -->
         <table class="table table-striped border border-primary" id="toDoTasks">